jasonjurotich/JJ-GAS/SET UP VIM.md

-## INSTALL VIMPROC
-After you save the .vimrc file, you must go out and then go back in and then run :PluginInstall.
-Then go out and run the following: cd ~/.vim/bundle/vimproc.vim && sudo make && cd ~

 ## INSTALL YOUCOMPLETEME
 - After you save the .vimrc file, you must go out and then go back in and then run :PluginInstall.
 Then go out and run the following: cd ~/.vim/bundle/YouCompleteMe && python3 install.py --ts-completer && cd ~
 - If you need to program in C or C++ you need to follow the instructions here: https://github.com/Valloric/YouCompleteMe#linux-64-bit.
 - On the server with little memory, you may have to uninstall and reinstall (PluginInstall and PluginUdate) a couple of times until it registers that YouCompleteMe is there.

-## INSTALL VIMPROC AND YOUCOMPLETEME
-- cd ~/.vim/bundle/vimproc.vim && sudo make && cd ~ && cd ~/.vim/bundle/YouCompleteMe && sudo python3 install.py --ts-completer && cd ~

 - if config does not allow you to write, then in the home folder put sudo chown -R $(whoami) .config